-(Writing Standards, Text Types & Purposes, Strands 1-2 and Production & Distribution of Writing, Strand 4)
+(Reading Standards, Integration of Knowledge & Ideas, Strands 7-9 and Range of Reading & Level of Text Complexity, Strand 10)

-- 1. Many countries around the world use animals as symbols.
+Many countries around the world use animals as symbols.
 Picking the right animal to represent a country or other geographical area can be tricky.
 Animals as symbols need to make people feel proud.
 The United States of America's national animal is the bald eagle.
 Suppose the Puerto Rican government was deciding whether or not to choose the Puerto Rican parrot as the island's animal symbol.
-Write a letter to the government to try and convince them this is a good choice.
-What characteristics of the Puerto Rican parrot would you describe to show that the bird is a good choice? - 2.
-Have students read Lee & Low Books' interview with both authors of Parrots Over Puerto Rico.
+Write a letter to the government to convince them this is a good choice.
+What characteristics of the Puerto Rican parrot would you describe to show that the bird is a good choice?
+2. Have students read LEE & LOW BOOKS' interview with both authors of Parrots Over Puerto Rico (www.leeandlow.com/books/2835/interviews).
 Ask students to write down additional questions they have for the authors.
 Questions may be about the parrots, Puerto Rico, how to write and illustrate a book, and so on.
+Encourage students to use their list of questions as part of a friendly letter to the authors.

-Social Studies
+Social Studies/Geography

-(Reading Standards, Integration of Knowledge & Ideas, Strands 7 and 9) (Writing Standards, Research to Build & Present Knowledge, Strands 7-8)
+(Reading Standards, Integration of Knowledge & Ideas, Strands 7 & 9) (Writing Standards, Research to Build & Present Knowledge, Strands 7-8)

 - Puerto Rico is a commonwealth of the United States.
-Have students research what it means to be a commonwealth.
+Have students research what it means to be a commonwealth in contrast to a state.
 What rights and privileges do the people have?
 What is the government like?
-Prepare a chart comparing the people and government of Puerto Rico to a state in the United States. - 2.
+Prepare a chart comparing the government of Puerto Rico to the students' home state government. - 2.
 Have students research the geography of Puerto Rico.
 Where in the world is the island located?
 What is the climate like?
 What physical features does the island have?
 What kinds of plants and animals live there?
 What makes Puerto Rico unique from nearby islands?
 What are Puerto Rico's resources and most popular exports?
-How might the island's geography make it attractive to other countries and people who want to settle there? - 3.
-Ask students to explore the various groups of people and countries that tried to control and settle Puerto Rico.
+Using the research to these questions, students should answer in an essay this question: How might the island's geography make it attractive to other countries and people who want to settle there? - 3.
+Ask students to create a timeline and explore the various groups of people and countries that tried to control and settle Puerto Rico.
 Which countries fought over Puerto Rico?
 Which countries settled Puerto Rico, and when?
 What unique features or resources did Puerto Rico have that attracted foreign governments to want to control the island?
-What languages are spoken in Puerto Rico?